 Political parties oppose electoral reforms

-National Federation Party Leader Professor Biman Prasad, Supervisor of Elections, Mohammed Saneem and SODELPA’s Deputy Secretary, Filimoni Vosarogo.
+National Federation Party Leader Professor Biman Prasad, Supervisor of Elections, Mohammed Saneem and SODELPA’s Deputy Party Leader, Filimoni Vosarogo.

 Some of the major political parties have today opposed the amendments proposed in the Electoral Bill.